boazsegev/plezi/README.md

     $ gem install plezi

-## Our first Plezi Application

-I love starting small and growing.
-So, for my first Plezi application, I just want the basics.
-I will run the following in my terminal:
+## Quick start

+Plezi is super easy.
+Please read our [Getting Started guide](http://www.plezi.io/guides/basics) for more information.

+Here's a super quick intro:

+### A running start

+Get a jump start by typing (in your terminal):

     $ plezi mini appname

-If you prefer to have the application template already full blown and ready for heavy lifting, complete with some common settings for common gems and code snippets you can activate, open your terminal and type:
+OR
     $ plezi new appname

-That's it, we now have a our first Plezi application - it's a websocket chatroom (that's the starter code).

-On MacOS or linux, simply double click the `appname` script file to start the server.
+Next, simply double click the `appname` script file to start the server.
 Or, from the terminal:

     $ cd appname
-    $ ./appname # ( or: plezi s )
+    $ ruby ./appname

 See it work: [http://localhost:3000/](http://localhost:3000/)

-## So easy, we can code an app in the terminal!
+### Hello world

 The Plezi framework was designed with intuitive ease of use in mind.

-Question - what's the shortest "Hello World" web-application when writing for Sinatra or Rails? ... can you write one in your own terminal window?

-In Plezi, it looks like this:
+Open the `irb` terminal and type:

     require 'plezi'
     route('*') { "Hello World!" }
     exit # <- this exits the terminal and starts the server

-Three lines!
-Now visit [localhost:3000](http://localhost:3000/)
+A Hello World web application using three lines of code (one line is the actual code)... see it at [localhost:3000](http://localhost:3000/).

-### Object Oriented design is fun!
+### Hello Object Oriented design

-While Plezi allows us to utilize methods, like we just did, Plezi really shines when we use Controller classes.
+Plezi really shines when we use Controller classes.
+Try this in your `irb` terminal:

-Plezi will automatically map instance methods in any class to routes with complete RESTful routing support.

-Let's copy and paste this into our `irb` terminal:

     require 'plezi'
     class MyDemo